Detecon Spotlight: 5G Becomes the Driver for M&A Transactions in the Telco Industry

-The current Detecon study shows that in 2018 there were fewer mergers & acquisitions (M&A) in the telecommunications industry than in previous years.
-However, it was a record year for high-quality M&A deals, as a comparison between the third quarter of 2017 and 2018 shows.
+Cologne, May 28, 2019 - A recent Detecon study shows that there were fewer mergers and acquisitions (M&A) in the telecommunications industry overall in 2018 than in previous years.
+However, it was a record year for high-value M&A deals, as a comparison between the third quarter of 2017 and 2018 shows.

-The new Spotlight issue examines the three most important M&A trends in the telecommunications industry and explains exemplary transactions for each trend:
+The new Spotlight issue addresses these three currently most important M&A trends in the telecommunications industry and explains exemplary transactions for each trend:

-- 5G technology could become the biggest driver for M&A deals
+1. 5G technology could become the biggest driver of M&A deals.

-The year 2018 saw increased investments in neighboring industries.
-The desire of telco companies to diversify their product portfolio while expanding their customer base was the reason for many acquisitions in the Internet of Things (IoT), software and applications, advertising platforms, analytics, cybersecurity and even healthcare sectors.
-This shows that telecommunications companies are actively leveraging M&A transactions to reduce the risk of increased market uncertainty and improve their position in the global battle for market share, growth and sustainable profitability.
+The year 2018 saw increased investments in adjacent industries.
+The desire of telco companies to diversify their product portfolio while expanding their customer base was the reason for many acquisitions in the Internet of Things (IoT), software and applications, advertising platforms, analytics, cybersecurity, and even healthcare sectors.
+This shows that telecom companies are actively using M&A transactions as leverage to mitigate the risk of increased market uncertainty and improve their position in the global battle for market share, growth and sustainable profitability.